Understanding Carbon Credits

 Location

-There is a very small and immature compliance market for EECs.
+There is a very small compliance market for EECs.
 Connecticut, Pennsylvania, and Nevada have allowed utilities to use and trade EECs for compliance with their energy efficiency obligations.
 Italy operates a national program.

 Cost and Management Burden